qtux/ggj18/README.rst

 License
 -------

-This project is licensed under The MIT License.
+This project is licensed under The zlib/libpng License (Zlib).